 Each Title III-B client must have an Aging Needs Evaluation Summary (AGNES) form completed upon starting the program and renewal form completed yearly thereafter.
-For the Title III-B program, the provider must complete the first page of the AGNES (dated 10/01/2021) with the client.
-The AGNES must be entered into A&D using the Assessment Tab in each consumer's file.
+For the Title III-B program, the provider must complete the first page of the most current AGNES with the client.
+The AGNES must be entered into the CLS preferred Data Entry Program.